 The CFA building is located in the north-west corner of the park.
-The grassed areas south of the building on Sheepwash Road are used for training drills.
+The grassed areas south of the building on Sheepwash Road are used for training drills and as a staging area for larger deployments.
 Fire risk assessment for the park is completed annually by CoGG Fire prevention Officer in consultation with the local CFA.